 Therefore, needless to say, chocolate is an essential part of the tourist attraction in Modica.
 On the main street of this small town, Corso Umberto, shops don’t fail to sell the Modican chocolate and the “Antica Dolceria Bonajuto” represents the oldest lab which has been using the same technique since 1880.
 Here in fact, you will find extraordinary chocolate bars.
 Moreover, it is the oldest chocolate factory in Sicily.

 Antica Dolceria Bonajuto offers guided tours in both English and Italian for only € 3.00 per person.
 We watched the beating of the cocoa bean powder and sugar, which were put into tins and shaken in a large tray to get a glossy finish.
 There are only a couple of ingredients in the chocolate though.
-As you can see from the video here below, it still had a bit of grainy texture at the end since the sugar crystals remained intact inside the chocolate but was so, so good!
+As you can see from the video here above, it still had a bit of grainy texture at the end since the sugar crystals remained intact inside the chocolate but was so, so good!

 Taking this tour is really worth it, because apart from the ridiculous cost, it gives you a perfect idea of the processing.
 We were glad we did it.
 And, since I have already seen in the past the Millot cocoa plantation in Madagascar, watching how the raw material is then completed was definitely interesting.